paul-sheridan/hgt-tfidf/README.md

 ## Initial Setup

 * Clone this repository by running the command `git clone https://github.com/paul-sheridan/hgt-tfidf.git`.

+## Reproducing our NYSK Dataset Case Study Results

-* Download the file `nysk.xml` from the UCI Machine Learning Repository at https://archive.ics.uci.edu/ml/datasets/NYSK and place it inside the `hgt-tfidf` folder.
+* Download the file `nysk.xml` from the UCI Machine Learning Repository at https://archive.ics.uci.edu/ml/datasets/NYSK and place it inside the `hgt-tfidf/nysk/dataset` folder.

-## NYSK Dataset Preprocessing and Summary Stats Calculation

-* To prepare the NYSK data for analysis, open the `nysk-preprocessing.ipynb` file as a Jypyter Notebook and run it.
+* To prepare the NYSK data for analysis, open the `hgt-tfidf/nysk/dataset/nysk-preprocessing.ipynb` file as a Jypyter Notebook and run it.
 This script will save a preprocessed version of the NYSK data in JSON format to the file `nysk-processed.json`.
+* Create the folders `hgt-tfidf/nysk/stats` and `hgt-tfidf/nysk/plots`.
-* Run the R script `nysk-stats-calc.R` to calculate some basic statistics that will be used in the experiments.
+* Run the `hgt-tfidf/nysk/nysk-generate-stats.Rmd` R Markdown file to calculate some basic statistics that will be used in the experiments.

-## Reproducing our Results

-* Run the R script `experiment-1.R` to reproduce the results of comparing tp-idf with the hypergeometric test in the one-term query document retrieval scenario.
+* To reproduce the one-term query document retrieval case results of Figure 1a, run the `hgt-tfidf/nysk/nysk-doc-retrieval-one-term-query-experiments.Rmd` R Markdown file.
+* To reproduce the two-term query document retrieval case of Table 1, run the `hgt-tfidf/nysk/nysk-doc-retrieval-two-term-query-experiments.Rmd` R Markdown file.
+* To reproduce the document summarization case result of Figure 1b, run the `hgt-tfidf/nysk/nysk-doc-summary-experiments.Rmd` R Markdown file.

+## Reproducing our Cranfield 1400 Test Collection Case Study Results

+* Download the files `cran.all.1400.xml`, `cran.qry.xml`, and `cranqrel.trec.txt` from the [cranfield-trec-dataset](https://github.com/oussbenk/cranfield-trec-dataset) GitHub repo and place them inside the `hgt-tfidf/cranfield/dataset` folder.
+We used the files associated with commit Id `1208e6edfb6cb2527b2c44398d3d8fefd3249144` in our experiments.
+* To prepare the Cranfield data for analysis, open the `hgt-tfidf/cranfield/dataset/cran-preprocessing.ipynb` file as a Jypyter Notebook and run it.
+This script will save a preprocessed version of the Cranfield documents in JSON format to the file `cran-docs-preprocessed.json`, and a preprocessed version of the Cranfield documents in JSON format to the file `cran-queries-preprocessed.json`.
-* Run the R script `experiment-2.R` to reproduce the results of comparing tp-idf with the hypergeometric test in the document summarization scenario.
+* To reproduce the preformance evaluation results of Table 2, run the `hgt-tfidf/cranfield/cranfield-experiments.Rmd` R Markdown file.

+## Reproducing our Twenty Newsgroups Dataset Case Study Results

-* Run the R script `experiment-3.R` to reproduce the results of comparing tp-idf with the hypergeometric test in the two-term query document retrieval scenario.
+* To reproduce the preformance evaluation results of Table 3, run the `hgt-tfidf/cranfield/dataset/cran-preprocessing.ipynb` Jypyter Notebook file.
-* Run the R script `experiment-4.R` to reproduce the results of comparing tp-idf with the multivariate hypergeometric test in the two-term query document retrieval scenario.
-* Run the R script `experiment-5.R` to reproduce the regression analyses for the negated logarithmically scaled document proportion versus the negated logarithmically scaled total term proportion and the document proportion versus the total term proportion, respectively.